robinbryce/merkle-mountain-range-proofs/draft-ietf-scitt-merkle-mountain-range.md

 An MMR is a flat base binary tree, where complete sub-trees are maintained in series.
 Only the last sub tree may be incomplete.
 The roots of each complete sub-tree are described as peaks.
-Given the only the preceding peaks, and the leaf nodes of the last sub tree, it is always possible to complete the last sub tree.
+Given only the preceding peaks, and the leaf nodes of the last sub tree, it is always possible to complete the last sub tree.
 For every even numbered node addition, this process will always "burry" at least one preceding peak, by absorbing the newly complete peak under its predecessor.
-This process proceeds until there are no more "completable" predecessors, needing only the predecessors previous peak at each step.
+This process proceeds until there are no more "completable" predecessors, needing only the previous peak at each step.
 The set of peaks for an MMR of any size is its accumulator (see [ReyzinYakoubov]).
 And this uniquely and succinctly commits the content of the MMR.
 As the tree grows, elements in the accumulator change with low frequency.